BCDA-APS/apstools/docs/source/index.rst

 the `Bluesky framework <https://blueskyproject.io>`__ at the `Advanced Photon Source <https://www.aps.anl.gov/>`__.
-The support consists of a thin Python interface to `EPICS <https://epics-controls.org/>`__ hardware, records, databases, and and other structures not already supported in `ophyd
+The support consists of a thin Python interface to `EPICS <https://epics-controls.org/>`__ hardware, records, databases, and other structures not already supported in `ophyd
 <https://blueskyproject.io/ophyd>`__.

 .. toctree::